Shree0101/sphinxdemo/docs/source/step1.rst

    :scale: 40%
    :align: left

-   Getting kiran to use sphinx
+   Getting kiran to use sphinx	system